ican0220/resource/bids/react.md

-Hello, I can work on your React/Node.js project.
+Hello, I am Vladyslav.
+I can work on your React/Node.js project.
 I can start the work right now.
 I can deliver the result with high quality as quickly as possible.
 I want to work with you for long time.
 I have extensive experiences and skills in React.js

 My skills include:
 -html, css, js, ts
 -react.js and next.js and vue.js
+-backend: node.js, express.js, Laravel, Django and Ruby on Rails.
+-database: mongodb, mysql and postgresql
 -bootstrap and tailwindcss
 -git, github and gitlab